PostHog/posthog.com/contents/blog/making-something-people-want.md

 ## Enter the Ideal Customer Profile (ICP) - focus on specific types of user

 We spent the first 18 months focused on the open source project.
 We made a mistake though - we didn't get specific about who we were building for.
 We'd have said "developers are all the same, aren't they?"
+We were blind to our need of a Ideal Customer Profile (ICP).

 Bluntly, defining an ICP felt bureaucratic and like something a Fortune 500 would do.
 I put it in my mental bucket of things I don't care about, alongside words such as "synergy", "resources" and "alignment".

 Alas, I was wrong.
 I think we could have saved about 30% of our time if we'd done this sooner.

-This is something I'd do from day 1 if I were starting over.
+Defining an ICP is something I'd do from day 1 if I were starting over.

 Something we only cracked once we focused on our paid product was the importance of defining an Ideal Customer Profile.
 It's _still_ a work in progress.